How much does it cost to put a dog or cat to sleep in the UK?

 Median £55 across 9 real prices

-A hygienist appointment is the deep clean your toothbrush cannot manage, clearing hardened plaque and tartar from below the gumline.
+A hygienist appointment is the deep clean your toothbrush cannot manage, clearing hardened plaque and tartar from below the gumline that no amount of brushing will shift once it has calcified.

 Median £79 across 6 real prices